Coeur d'Alene High School student, administrators stress importance of mental health

+The district, meanwhile, said its in the midst of doubling down on its commitment to mental health services and suicide prevention.

-Matea Dorame, a CHS freshman, says her concerns about mental well-being were met with laughter from some students during a freshman orientation class on Monday.
-During the class, according to Dorame, upperclassmen were discussing various CHS clubs and extracurricular activities with freshman.
+Matea Dorame, a CDAHS freshman, said her concerns about mental well-being were met with laughter from some students during a freshman orientation class on Monday.
+During the class, according to Dorame, upperclassmen were discussing various CDAHS clubs and extracurricular activities with freshman.

 Dorame said she doesn't want to dwell on what happened, however, and wants to continue conversations about mental health.